IS YOUR NEW VAN GOING TO

 Why are electric vehicles so expensive?

-The batteries required to power the vehicle is expensive technology, but with government grants available they are more affordable that what you may initially think.
+The batteries required to power the vehicle are expensive technology both to develop and produce.
+However, with government grants available they are more affordable than you may initially think.

 How are electric vehicles charged?